google/crx2app/readme.txt

 Directories
-  crxEnd/ chrome side of proxy, use the chromeIframe.html as serc in your web page appEnd/ app side of proxy, include these files in your web page remote/ marshalling/dispatch code for appEnd use test/ demo app
+  crxEnd/ chrome side of proxy, use the chromeIframe.html as serc in your web page appEnd/ app side of proxy, include these files in your web page rpc/ marshalling/dispatch code for appEnd use lib/ q.js and require.js used in rpc/ and demos test/ demo app